-Note that in this approach, as in ordinary Metropolis MC, it takes a while for the system to equilibrate and reach the correct distribution of states.
+• Remember that, as usual in MCMC, it takes a while for the system to equilibrate and reach the correct distribution of states.
 Hence one needs to follow the equilibration before beginning to collect statistics.

 It is perfectly possible to combine steps 1. and 2, i.e. both use MC methods for optimizing the wave function, and then MC integration to determine the $E[\psi]$ for each candidate wave function.